fbpx

 Critical weight misfortune and muscle decay are common, with the body unmistakably debilitating.
 Swelling within the hands, feet, and legs can increase as the body holds more liquids.
 Cognitive capacities decrease, with patients frequently becoming lethargic and confused.

 Sound-related and visual hallucinations may become more frequent, giving a sense of association to the past or perished adored ones.
-The requirement for therapeutic care escalates, with healthcare suppliers centring on palliative measures.
+The requirement for therapeutic care escalates, with healthcare suppliers centering on palliative measures.

 Key End-of-Life Signs 1 week before death: